nimaafshar/metadamagenet/README.md

 </details>

-One of the best and most popular evaluation metrics for classifiers is the f1-score; because it accounts for precision and recall simultaneously.
+One of the most popular evaluation metrics for classifiers is the f1-score; because it accounts for precision and recall simultaneously.
 The macro version of the f1-score is a good evaluation measure for imbalanced datasets.
 The [xview2-scoring](https://github.com/DIUx-xView/xView2_scoring) repository describes what variation of f1-score to use for this problem's scoring.
 We adapted their evaluation metrics.
 However, we implemented these metrics as a metric for the torchmetrics [^torchmetrics] library.
 It performs